radius-project/radius/docs/content/resources/compute/volume/persistent/_index.md

 ## Properties

-A persistent volume can be mounted to a container by specifying the following properties in the container definition:-
+A persistent volume can be mounted to a container by specifying the following `volumes` properties within the container definition:

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|
 | name | y | A name key for the volume. | `tempstore`